davidweisss/iHodl/README.md

 This is part of a more comprehensive bitcoin cold storage and offline signature process running an air-gapped bitcoin node and a full internet connected node.
 [Secure enterprise bitcoin self-management solution](https://github.com/davidweisss/Cold_storage "Cold storage and offline signature process running an air-gapped bitcoin node and a full internet connected node.")

 Which in turn is part of a long timeframe effort to create a new individual-owned data-driven economic health network that uses bitcoin to transact [DNA\\/ID](https://dnavid.com).
+And store your DNA in your full node.
+Why not?